How Pearl Harbor Changed the World

 The attack on Pearl Harbor forced the end of isolationism.
 After four years of fighting in World War II, the United States played a leading role in the creation of the United Nations and the North Atlantic Treaty Organization (NATO), ensuring their continued presence on the world's stage.

-Changes in Japan
+Pearl Harbor Aftermath in Japan

-As a direct result of the Pearl Harbor attack, the United States was forced into war.
+The addition of American troops, resources, and advanced weapons massively contributed to the Allies’ wartime success.
 In Japan's utter defeat, its military was dismantled and the Empire of Japan was officially eradicated.
-In the years since, Japan and the United States have become strong allies, a far cry from their status in the 1930s and 40s.
+In the years since, Japan and the United States have become strong partners , a far cry from their status in the 1930s and 40s.

 How Pearl Harbor Changed the World

 Without the end of American isolationism 75 years ago, it’s entirely possible that the Nazis would still be in power in Europe, or the Soviet Union might have conquered vast portions of the world.
 The world would likely be a very different place if the Japanese hadn’t decided to attack Pearl Harbor and draw the United States into war.
+Pearl Harbor’s legacy is a testament to the profound and enduring impact that a single event can have on the course of history, influencing the geopolitical and economic landscape for decades to come.

 Find a Tour